-After three bites of macarona bechamel, I foreshadowed my body succumbing to an onset of “itis.”
-In about four hours, I would return to my room at the Steigenberger Hotel Cairo, strip down to my boxers – exposing my gluttonous belly – and collapse onto my bed til morning … and I would thank, at least I think, Bellies En Route’s food tour for this sacred gift.
+After three bites of macarona bechamel, I foreshadowed an onset of “itis.”
+In about four hours, I would return to my room at the Steigenberger Hotel Cairo, strip down to my boxers – exposing my gluttonous belly – and collapse onto my bed til morning … and I would thank, at least I think, Bellies En Route’s food tour for this deliciously uncomfortable gift.

 Macarona bechamel is the first dish on their eight stop food tour through downtown Cairo.
-The women behind the culinary trek, Laila Hassaballa and Mariam Nezar, are calling their gastronomical exploration of Cairo’s food scene a first of its kind for the city.
+The women behind the culinary trek, Laila Hassaballa, and Mariam Nezar, are calling their gastronomical exploration of the Egyptian street food scene a first of its kind for Cairo.
 They’re not likely to receive much pushback on that claim.

 Before participating, I, probably like you, had no idea what Egyptians ate.
 While France, Mexico, Peru and Italy have succeeded at exporting dozens of storied cuisines, Egypt has become known for … well … the Pyramids.
 NOT FOOD.
 It’s safe to wager that no one has ever booked a flight to the North African country for fava bean soup or a unique take on falafel, but Bellies En Route is optimistic they can rewrite the narrative.

 “Our food tour shows that there’s even more to discover in Egypt passed the history and the well-known things.
 It’s also perfect for the travelers who want a real sense of local life in Cairo, what people eat and how it was shaped by so many cultures and influences from other continents,” Laila explains.